paulinad98/mes/readme.md

   npm run avg.js '< folder-path >' 'N'
 ```

-This will generate all the avg files in < folder-name >.
+This will generate all the avg files in < folder-path >.